taciano-perez/iimperialism/docs/manual/iimperialism-manual.md

 - Goods they will export to you
 - Your remaining fleet capacity for the turn

+Those market prices depend in part on relations: nations that like you offer better terms than nations that do not.

 Each expedition uses your merchant fleet's carrying capacity.
 That capacity is shared across all trading you do in the same turn.

 ## BUYING AND SELLING